New FDA Approval: Descovy

 So what's the deal?

 Up until now, we've used tenofovir disoproxyl fumarate (TDF) in HIV treatment.
 And it's one of the more common agents used for HIV.
 It's an NRTI, so it makes up part of the "backbone" of HAART therapy.
 It's also already co-formulated into a whole bunch of combination products.
-Truvada, Complera, Stribild, Atripla, and Triumeq.
+Truvada, Complera, Stribild, and Atripla.
 Adding to that, TDF is used to treat Hepatitis B as well.

 Anyway, suffice it to say, we have a lot of data (from a lot of patients) with TDF.
 And it's pretty well tolerated.
 But it has two common strikes against it.

 - It can worsen renal function -- even leading to the rare-but-serious Fanconi Syndrome (the same Fanconi Syndrome you can get by taking expired tetracyclines).

 These are legit side effects.
 As HIV has basically transitioned to a "chronic" disease, people live longer with it.
 Advances in HIV treatment have removed the 5 - 10 year death sentence that used to hang over your head when you were diagnosed.
 Now people can live for decades with a pretty normal life.
 Just look at Magic Johnson.
 However, as patients age, bone loss and kidney disease become bigger issues.